How to Shoot a FAKE Sunny Outdoor Portrait... INDOORS!

 So why use the Optical Spot?
 What’s the purpose of it?
 Manny says the Westcott Optical Spot is actually “one of my favorite lighting tools on the planet.”
 And for good reason.
 This particular tool is a modifier that gives you more creative control over light than any other modifier.
 Because the Westcott Optical Spot comes with moveable leaves, it allows you to flag the light directly within the modifier in order to fine-tune slivers of light.

-This fine-tuning within the optical spot is how Manny is able to create the look of late afternoon sun with a dramatic diagonal shadow line, “it’s recreating that…setting sun where…a ledge is casting a shadow, creating that nice slit.
+This fine-tuning within the optical spot is how Manny is able to create the look of late afternoon sun with a dramatic diagonal shadow line.
+“It’s recreating that setting sun where a ledge is casting a shadow, creating that nice slit.
 For me, that sells the outdoor look so much.”

 If you don’t have access to an optical spot, you could use a light with a reflector attached and a black board to flag the light in order to create a dramatic line like the one seen below.

 To further recreate the look of sunlight, it’s important to place the main light at an elevated position so it can imitate the position of the sun.
 When you place the light up high, it’ll often drop the model’s shadow closer to the floor and off the backdrop.
-But in the case of Manny’s shoot, Laura was placed really close to the backdrop (which also affects backdrop shadows) and the light was placed just high enough to maintain Laura’s shadow on the V-Flat, an artistic choice by Manny.
-“Personally, I love using the shadow that someone casts as part of the composition, ‘cause I see interest in that shadow.
+But in the case of Manny’s shoot, Laura is placed really close to the backdrop (which also affects backdrop shadows) and the light is placed just high enough to maintain Laura’s shadow on the V-Flat, an artistic choice by Manny.
+“Personally, I love using the shadow that someone casts as part of the composition because I see interest in that shadow.
 I don’t want to waste the shadow.
 That’s why I placed the light slightly off-centered so I can have her shadow on the other side, kind of filling in that empty space right next to her.”

 Thanks for showing us how to create a sunny portrait indoors, Manny!
 We learned a lot.